 Getting Enough Sleep

-It takes a strong person to avoid drinking alcohol over the festive period.
-However, for some people, it’s not a matter of just having one or two drinks in celebration; they find that they can’t stop once they’ve got started, and end up drinking much more than they planned to – or should do.
+However, for some people, it’s not a matter of just having one or two drinks in celebration; they find that they can’t stop once they’ve got started and end up drinking much more than they planned to – or should do.

-If you think you have a problem with alcohol, take a look at ‘What are Drug Detox Treatment Options’, and take the first steps towards a healthier and happier lifestyle.
-You’ll have many opportunities to drink alcohol over the festive period; the key is to ensure that you’re doing so responsibly.
+You’ll have many opportunities to drink alcohol over the holidays; the key is to ensure that you’re doing so responsibly.

 Freeze Healthy Meals